Developer-Autodesk/viewer-javascript-tutorial/prerequisites.md

 Here are some [additional setup instructions](https://help.github.com/articles/set-up-git), and many other questions are covered by the [GitHub Help](https://help.github.com).

 Here is a [github quick learning tutorial](https://try.github.io/levels/1/challenges/1) if you never used git before.
-Note it is a command line tutorial, but you may prefer the GUI or WEB interfaces.
+Note it is a command line tutorial; you may prefer the GUI or WEB interfaces instead.

 Once you have a GitHub client installed, you can clone a repository from GitHub.

 Go to the the repository you want to download locally and clone the source code by clicking the 'Clone in Desktop' button.